 Call 0808 115 0608 today and get immediate help.

-Self-harm, whilst complex, can occur more commonly in certain types of people.
+Self-harm, while complex, can occur more commonly in certain people.

 Of these, perhaps the most common group is teenagers and young adults.